Scout Taylor-Compton: 2007–2010: Halloween and breakthrough

-2011–present: Subsequent roles
+2011–present: Subsequent roles; directing

 Taylor-Compton appeared in Takashi Shimizu's supernatural horror film Flight 7500 (2014), followed by a supporting role in the psychological thriller Return to Sender (2015) starring Rosamund Pike, Shiloh Fernandez, and Nick Nolte.
 Next, she co-starred opposite Jonathan Silverman and Jennifer Finnigan in the science fiction romantic comedy Andover (2017), portraying a graduate student working under a genetics professor who clones his deceased wife.

 In 2021, Taylor-Compton starred in the thriller film An Intrusion, followed by the Western Apache Junction, for which she and co-star Stuart Townsend.
 Joe Leydon of Variety praised her and Townsend's performances, noting the two "are well-cast as archetypical Western characters while Trace Adkins again demonstrates commanding on-screen presence."

 Taylor-Compton subsequently starred in the horror film The Long Night (2022) opposite Nolan Gerard Funk, Jeff Fahey, and Deborah Kara Unger.
 The same year, she appeared in the science fiction film Chariot, co-starring John Malkovich, Shane West, and Thomas Mann.
-The same year, she appeared in the independent horror film Allegoria.
+She also appeared in the independent horror film Allegoria (2023), followed by a supporting role opposite Luke Wilson and Dolph Lundgren in the thriller The Best Man (2023).

 On April 2, 2024, it was announced by Deadline Hollywood that Taylor-Compton's directorial debut Bring the Law had wrapped production, with its script written by Josh Ridgway from a story treatment by Daniel Figueirido.
 The film is produced by Daemon Hillin and Carolina Brasil, and its cast includes Mickey Rourke, Peter Facinelli, Nicky Wheelan, Brendan Fehr, Leah Pipes, and Taylor-Compton's Halloween co-star Danielle Harris.
 Also in 2024, Taylor-Compton starred opposite Taryn Manning and Kane Hodder in the horror film They Turned Us Into Killers.

 In 2025, she starred opposite Richard Dreyfuss in the thriller Into the Deep, playing an oceanographer who becomes stranded in the ocean among sharks.
+The same year, Taylor-Compton made her directorial debut with the short film Building Blocks, which was screened at the Beverly Hills Film Festival.
+She also wrote and directed Road to Recovery in 2025, which was filmed in Tulsa, Oklahoma and inspired by her grief over her mother's death from cancer several years prior.

+In 2026, Taylor-Compton directed her first feature film, the crime thriller Bring the Law, which stars Mickey Rourke, Peter Facinelli, and Leah Pipes.
+She subsequently co-wrote, co-directed, and co-starred in the horror film Last Chance Motel with Danielle Harris.
+The film, which also features Heather Langenkamp, is scheduled for digital release on October 6, 2026.